 - Pips in forex trading represent a one-digit movement that’s seen in the fourth decimal place of a FX pair’s price.
 Pip is short for ‘point in percentage’.

-- Why pips matters: Pips help traders measure profit or loss.
-For example, if GBP/USD moves from 1.2500 to 1.2505, that’s a 5-pip increase.
+- Why pips matters: Pips help traders measure the profit or loss of a trading pair.
+For instance, if GBP/USD moves from 1.2500 to 1.2505, that’s a 5-pip increase (since we measure pip movements based on the 4th decimal.)

 2. Spread